FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 Serial-data forwarding is used to support [3rd party IoT radio solutions](#supported-usb-vendor-list-for-iot) connected via the AP USB port.
 When the 3rd party IoT radio is plugged into the USB port, it presents itself as a [USB-to-serial](#usb-to-serial) device to the AP.

-The serial data sent by the 3rd party radio to the AP is encapsulated in the Aruba IoT interface protocol upstream to/from the IoT backend system.
+The serial data sent by the 3rd party radio to the AP is encapsulated in the Aruba IoT server interface protocol to/from the IoT backend system.
 The server can also send serial data to the AP, which will be forwarded to the 3rd party device.

 >**_Note:_**
 >BLE data forwarding is only available when using the IoT server connection type [Telemetry-Websocket](#telemetry-websocket).